the-teachingRSE-project/competencies/competencies.md

 ### Project Management (PM)

 The RSE should have knowledge about project management.
-At some institutes, it follows the practices of the local research groups, but it is useful, if an RSE knows its place in a PM scheme, or can bring in new ideas for improvement.
+At some institutes, it follows the practices of the local research groups, but it is useful if an RSE knows its place in a PM scheme, or can bring in new ideas for improvement.
 Project management in research software engineering poses specific challenges (see [USERS](#interaction-with-users-and-other-stakeholders-users)) that might require the capacity to flexibly adapt to changing conditions and deviate from common project management methods.